akmiyata/UCB-Pseudosensor-Project-2/README.md

 # UCB-Pseudosensor-Project-2

 This is the second project required for Rapid Prototyping of Embedded Interface Designs (ECEA 5347) at the University of Colorado - Boulder, and is very similar in design to the first project.
-I have included three files:
+I have included four files:
   1. UCB-Pseudosensor-Project2.pdf: Project overview, including requirements, assumptions, and other notes, as well as screenshots of the UI in several scenarios.
   2.  index.html: Landing page for the user interface.
 I chose function over form due to timing constraints; normally this would bother me, but I'm focusing on my current
       classload and job hunt at the moment.